yehoudazoulay/Data-Engineering-Project-2/README.md

 sudo docker-compose up
 ```

-The program will be running on port 5000
+The program will be running on port 5000 at this adress :

 http://localhost:5000

 Then u can close the program :